-Jax Connelly (they/she) is a non-binary writer whose creative nonfiction explores the intersections of queer identity, unstable bodies, and mental illness.
+Jax Connelly (they/she) is an award-winning writer whose creative nonfiction explores the intersections of queer identity, unstable bodies, and mental illness.

-Jax is currently an MFA candidate in creative nonfiction at Columbia College Chicago, where she teaches first-year writing and rhetoric.
-They live in Ravenswood with their elderly Jack Russell terrier, Cloo, whose hair is always everywhere, including Jax's headshot.
+Jax's day job is in marketing for a tech company.
+They live in Rogers Park with her elderly Jack Russell terrier, Cloo, whose hair is always everywhere, including Jax's headshot.